 Built in 1929 by the Mufti of Jerusalem, the lavish Waldorf Astoria is located just moments away from Mamilla Mall and the Old City, making it an ideal base from which to explore Jerusalem.
 Its interior features intricately designed bannisters, marble staircases and arched windows, while the inner courtyard is built from pale Jerusalem stone and covered in glass ceilings.
 Breakfast (either buffet or à la carte) and dinner are both served at the kosher Palace Restaurant.
 On the fourth floor lies the plant-filled Garden Terrace, perfect for enjoying tapas and signature cocktails while admiring the views of the city.

 Favoured by journalists, diplomats and celebrities like Bob Dylan and Robert De Niro, the American Colony is a landmark hotel in Jerusalem.
-Located in the east of the city, it is still owned and run by the descendants of the original founding community – American Christian pilgrims who moved to Jerusalem in 1895.
-Some of the 95 rooms are fitted with four-poster beds and dark wood features; others are furnished in an Ottoman style.
+Located in the east of the city, it is still owned and run by the descendants of the original founding community – American Christian pilgrims who travelled to Jerusalem in 1881.
+Some of the 94 rooms are fitted with four-poster beds and dark wood features; others are furnished in an Ottoman style.
 Guests can choose from several restaurants, including a brasserie, but the most charming spot is the secluded courtyard, which serves European and Middle Eastern food.
 For evening drinks, the intimate Cellar Bar is very popular.
-The charm of the place compensates for it being slightly out of the way – the Old City is a 20-minute walk away, as is the Mahane Yehuda Market.
+The charm of the place compensates for it being slightly out of the way – the Old City is a 20-minute walk away, and Mahane Yehuda a little further.

 Overlooking the Old City and the Tower of David, this 11-storey hotel offers a luxurious experience for guests.
 Inside, expect custom furnishings designed by the Italian architect Piero Lissoni, and elegantly appointed rooms with oak parquet flooring and light marble bathrooms.
 Some of the rooms offer views of the Old City’s ancient walls, while the hotel has several restaurants, including a sushi bar and Seasons, which serves up a breakfast buffet.
 Relax at an open-all-seasons outdoor pool and spa that offers a range of massages and beauty treatments.